zz-plant/neckass/SPECIFICATIONS.md

   - `<html lang="en">` must be set.
   - Meta description present and non-empty.
 - **Layout**
-  - Body uses a single-column flow up to 540px viewport width, grid layout (1.4fr/1fr) above 900px, and 1-column grid between 541–899px.
+  - Body uses a single-column flow up to 540px viewport width, a two-column grid with a feature stack and command rail above 900px, and one-column stacking between 541–899px.
+  - The command rail is sticky near the top of the viewport on wide layouts and falls back to normal flow on narrow screens.
   - Maximum content width: 1100px; body padding of at least 18px on small screens and 24px on larger screens.
 - **Color themes**
   - Default theme values must match the CSS root variables in `styles.css`.